 Posted: Tuesday, May 20, 2014

-Response to Senate Recommendation: Revisions to Priority Registration Policy
+Response to Senate Recommendation: Revisions to Clemency Policy

-At its May 9, 2014, meeting, the College Senate voted to recommend to the interim president the changes in the College Priority Registration Policy outlined in the resolution below:
+At its May 9, 2014, meeting, the College Senate voted to recommend to the interim president revisions to the current College Clemency Policy as outlined in the resolution below: